 Pupils with significant achievements but below the outstanding level of a cup, receive a certificate and have their name on the Honour Roll in the hall for a term.
-A list of pupils on the Honour Roll appears in the end of term newsletter and is displayed within the school.
+A list of pupils on the Honour Roll appears in the end-of-term newsletter.